danielballan/jupyter-rees-service/README.md

    JupyterLab/notebook extension---and could be deployed in the same web app as (2).

-4. A gallery of images, with the ability to browse static notebooks within them and to launch them as named servers on the Hub, with the optional to mount local storage for persistence.
+4. A gallery of built REES-compliant images, with the ability to browse static renderings of the notebooks within them and then to launch them as named servers on the Hub, with the option to mount local storage for persistence.